Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Internal Frame-Level Reuse

-We parameterize the event intensity $\lambda(t)$ using the sequence of outputs from the audio LM's decoder, denoted $D = \{d_1, \dots, d_T\}$.
+\paragraph{Parameterization and Spline Construction} We parameterize the event intensity $\lambda(t)$ using the sequence of outputs from the audio LM's decoder, denoted $D = \{d_1, \dots, d_T\}$.
 We project each frame-level representation $d_k$ to a non-negative scalar rate $\lambda_k$ via a learned projection head $h$:

 Figure \ref{fig:poisson} illustrates this parameterization in the simple case when $n=1$, i.e., where we seek to determine the timestamp for a single event of interest, such as the start of a dog's bark.
 The audio LM's outputs over the audio frames are converted to scalars $\log \lambda_i$ via the projection head.